-Historically different kinds of meats and fat were salted and spiced, stuffed into a casing and either cooked on its own or cooked in a larger bladder or casing.
+Historically different kinds of meats and fat were salted and spiced, stuffed into a casing and either cooked on their own or cooked in a larger bladder or casing.
 Salt, pepper, coriander, and garlic powder were probably used to mask undesirable flavours and tastes.
 They were approximately a foot long (300mm) and an inch (25mm) in diameter, 24 in a bunch.
 The original recipe was in all probability 50% trim and 50% fat with spices.
 The development was done in Bologna, Italy.
-It’s preservation relied on spicing, salting and cooking.
+Its preservation relied on spicing, salting and cooking.
 Its shelf life was excellent.
 It was cheap and allowed the poorest of the poor access to valuable meat proteins.
-There is, however, at least one instance that I could find, in Canada from 1913 that explicitly have the distinction between bologna and polony as being polony is made from inferior meat and bologna is not.
+There is, however, at least one instance that I could find, in Canada from 1913 that explicitly has the distinction between bologna and polony as being polony is made from inferior meat and bologna is not.
 How universal this perception was, I can not say.

 “Define kielbasa – Dictionary, and Thesaurus”. askdefine beta.com.

 The Era (London, Greater London, Britain), 6 May 1849, page 7.